Security business, apply for a permit

 - event security,

-- passenger screening,
+- airport passenger screening,

-- the transport of money and valuables,
+- the transport of cash and valuables,

-- personal protection, and
+- personal protection, or

 Prerequisites